Modbus Configuration Manual

 CurrentRetry | When retrying send, this is the current retry number, limited by the packet RetryCount.
 If not retrying send, this number is 0. |

 PacketsLost | Total number of packets lost.
 This variable is incremented each time a Response is missing from a Request.
-Note that this number wraps around if it becomes larger than what the storage-type can handle. |
+Note that this number wraps around if it exceeds the maximum value that the storage type can handle. |

 PacketsSent | Total number of packets sent.
 This is incremented when a packet is sent.
-Note that this number wraps around if it becomes larger than what the storage-type can handle. |
+Note that this number wraps around if it exceeds the maximum value that the storage type can handle. |

 PacketsReceived | Total number of packets received.
 This is incremented when a packet is received.
-Note that this number wraps around if it becomes larger than what the storage-type can handle. |
+Note that this number wraps around if it exceeds the maximum value that the storage type can handle. |

 ResponseTimeout | The time (in seconds) to wait for a response; for instance 0.2.
 If ResponseTimeout is 0, then the Transport Timeout is used as ResponseTimeout.
 The ResponseTimeout is usually set to lessen the impact of a non-responding SlaveID (typically when using Modbus RTU), in conjunction with setting ExponentialBackoffTime. |